Ballsdex-Team/BallsDex-DiscordBot/docs/selfhosting/misc/upgrading-to-3.0.md

 of the database, which will be imported later from your backup.

 !!! warning
     Are you 100% sure you have backed everything up?
-Check again now.
+    Check again now that `pre-migration-data-dump.sql` exists.

 Run the following command to delete your database.